matthewthefool/HiVaGe/README.md

 - **Benchmarking folder:** Benchmarking of X tools for HVGs identification on X datasets.

-Descriptions of all files are available, providing insights into the data and results.
+Descriptions of all files are available.

-Feel free to explore the repository and leverage the utility for your scRNA-seq analysis!